devosmitachatterjee2018/devosmitachatterjee2018/README.md

 ## Summary :sun_with_face:
 :woman_technologist: A passionate engineer and data science enthusiast.

+:briefcase: Currently working as Data Analyst in Volvo Group.

 :mortar_board: M.Sc. in Engineering Mathematics and Computational Science from Chalmers University of Technology, Sweden.

 :bow_and_arrow: Areas of specialization are Statistics, Data Science and Artificial Intelligence.

-:gem: Executed several projects with Volvo Group and AstraZeneca.
+:gem: Executed several projects with Volvo Group, Volvo Cars and AstraZeneca.

 :eyeglasses: Find me on :information_source: [LinkedIn](https://www.linkedin.com/in/devosmitachatterjee/)